Christonikos/new_office/README.md

 The user needs to provide a set of antagonistic elements (e.g: competitive companies) and a number of synergetic elements (e.g:  collaborators).

-:mag_right: The algorithm will then utilize unsupervised clustering technique to suggest a location that maximizes the distance of the new office from the competitors, while minimizing the distance from the collaborators.
+:mag_right: The algorithm will then utilize an unsupervised clustering technique to suggest a location that maximizes the distance of the new office from the competitors, while minimizing the distance from the collaborators.

 # :bar_chart: Data